kinectron/kinectron/memory-bank/progress.md

    - **Next Steps**: Enhance visualization techniques for better quality

 2. **Parcel Build System Caching**:

    - **Issue**: Parcel's caching mechanism can cause issues with directly included JavaScript files
    - **Symptoms**: Changes to files in the `examples/streamTest/js/controllers/` directory don't appear in the browser
    - **Solution**: Added clean script to package.json and documented the issue in DEVELOPMENT.md
    - **Current Status**: Resolved with workaround, but requires awareness during development

+3. **Data Structure Mismatches**:

+   - **Issue**: Inconsistent naming conventions between server and client (imageData vs. imagedata)
+   - **Symptoms**: Stream handlers fail to process data correctly
+   - **Solution**: Standardized approach to handle both formats for backward compatibility
+   - **Current Status**: Working with current solution, but needs to be maintained for all new stream implementations
+   - **Next Steps**: Consider standardizing naming conventions in future refactoring

+4. **Unpacking Issues in Client Handlers**:

+   - **Issue**: Raw data unpacking can be error-prone if not handled consistently
+   - **Symptoms**: Incorrect depth values or visualization artifacts
+   - **Solution**: Implemented robust unpacking methods with validation
+   - **Current Status**: Working correctly but requires careful implementation for each stream type
+   - **Next Steps**: Consider creating a unified unpacking utility for all stream types

+5. **Stream Initialization Pattern**:
+   - **Issue**: Stream initialization can be complex and error-prone
+   - **Symptoms**: Streams fail to start or stop correctly
+   - **Solution**: Implemented robust initialization pattern with proper cleanup
+   - **Current Status**: Working correctly but requires careful implementation for each stream type
+   - **Next Steps**: Consider creating a unified initialization utility for all stream types

 ## Future Work